Marcraphael12/Marc-Raphael-Portofolio/README.md

 ### Setup

-- Download the repo, if you don't know, [click here](https://github.com/Marcraphael12/Marc-Raphael-Portofolio/archive/refs/heads/main.zip)!
+- Download the repo, if you don't know how to do it, just [click here](https://github.com/Marcraphael12/Marc-Raphael-Portofolio/archive/refs/heads/main.zip)!
 - Open the index file with your browser, and enjoy!

 ### Install